 The Trek from Tumlingtar to Makalu Base Camp and Back Again

 The Makalu Base Camp Trek begins at Tumlingtar after having arrived from Kathmandu.
-Mani Bhanjyang is the first stop over after having passed picturesque meadows and ridges.
-Then it is through Gurung villages and crops of cardamom to chichila to descend to Num, forested ridges of oak trees.
+After having passed through picturesque meadows and ridges, the first stop over is Mani Bhanjyang.
+Then it is through Gurung villages and crops of cardamom to Chichila to descend to Num, a forested ridge of oak trees.
 After having dropped down into the Arun Valley and past the Arun River of slippery rocks and suspension bridges, we are on our way to Tashi Gaon.
 Now we hit the road for our hike to Khongman via a steep climb past overhead rocks that form caves.